-In this article, we will discuss all about unlisted stocks, what are unlisted stocks, their types, valuation, how can you invest in unlisted companies etc. Also a detailed comparative analysis of Listed vs Unlisted companies is covered in the article.
+In this article, we will discuss all unlisted stocks, what are unlisted stocks, their types, valuation, how you can invest in unlisted private company etc. Also, a detailed comparative analysis of Listed vs Unlisted companies is covered in the article.

-All About Unlisted Stocks – Should I Invest in Unlisted Companies?
+What is Unlisted Company – Should I Invest in Unlisted Companies?

-- If you wish to invest in new business ideas, and at different stages of their evolution, the unlisted domain is the right space for you.
+If you wish to invest in new business ideas and at different stages of their evolution, the unregistered domain is the suitable space for you.

 Different Types of Private Equity Financing Stages

-- There are different types of stages in private equity financing, which is shown in the above diagram.
+- There are different types of private equity financing stages, as shown in the above diagram.

-- Flipkart which was acquired by Walmart has raised funding in over 20+ rounds from multiple investors including Microsoft, SoftBank, Tiger Global, Morgan Stanley Investment Management (MSIM), and many more.
+- Flipkart, acquired by Walmart, has raised funding in over 20+ rounds from multiple investors, including Microsoft, SoftBank, Tiger Global, Morgan Stanley Investment Management (MSIM), and many more.

-- Known Companies which are subsidiaries of known parent company.
+- Known Companies, which are subsidiaries of the known parent company.
 Example: HDB Financial Services, Reliance Retail, Reliance Jio etc.

-- New age companies in Finance, e-commerce, medical technologies, gaming – ANI Technologies (OLA), One97 Communications (Paytm), OYO, Dream11 etc.
+- New-age finance, e-commerce, medical technologies, gaming – ANI Technologies (Ola), One97 Communications (Paytm), OYO, Dream11 etc.

 How are these Unlisted Companies Valued?